imanghafoori1/laravel-widgetize/README.md

 ### Package Features

 > 1. It optionally `caches the output` of each widget. (which give a very powerful, flexible and easy to use caching opportunity) You can set different cache config for each part of the page.
 Similar to `ESI` standard.
-> 2. It executes the widget code `Lazily`.
-Meaning that the widget's data method `public function data(){` is hit only and only after the widget object is forced to be rendered in the blade file like this: `{!! $widgetObj !!}`, So for example if you comment out `{!! $widgetObj !!}` from your blade file then all database queries will be disabled automatically.
-No need to comment out the controller codes anymore...
-> 3. It optionally `minifies` the output of the widget.
+> 2. It optionally `minifies` the output of the widget.
 (In order to save cache storage space and bandwidth)
-> 4. It support the `nested widgets` tree structure.
+> 3. It support the `nested widgets` tree structure.
 (Use can inject and use widgets within widgets.)
-> 5. It can help you generate widget class boilerplate with artisan command.
+> 4. It can help you generate widget class boilerplate with artisan command.
-> 6. It helps you to have a dedicated presenter class of each widget to clean up your views.
+> 5. It helps you to have a dedicated presenter class of each widget to clean up your views.

 ### Installation: